11 Common Money Transfer Scams in 2025: How to Avoid Them

 If you receive a call from someone claiming to be an immigration official, it’s okay to feel suspicious immediately.
 Scammers may call you and claim there’s a problem with your immigration documents that you can solve by making an immediate money transfer or providing your account information.

-They may even provide personal information or make threats of deportation, but you should never give out personal financial information.
+They may even provide personal information or make threats of deportation, but you should never give out personal financial information to strangers.

-Unfortunately, you may come across other scams as the methods change frequently with the times.
-Learning to recognize general warning signs of scams can help you stay safe.
+Unfortunately, you may come across other scams as the methods change frequently.
+Learning to recognize general warning signs of the latest scams which can help you stay safe.

 Not sure whether something is a scam?
 Watch out for these red flags: